I.e. how we collect data, for which purposes, how we store data and how you can exercise your rights.

 As regards the representatives of companies, we also receive personal data from their colleagues.
 In other words, the main contact person of a company may also tell us more personal data about their colleagues.

-The data can be shared with our subcontractors for delivering magazines and for producing various services, and to our partners only upon careful consideration, inter alia, for the implementation of direct marketing campaigns.
+The data can be shared with our subcontractors for delivering magazines and for producing various services, and to our partners, inter alia, for the implementation of direct marketing campaigns.

 We may transfer data outside the country in which they are used.
 In this way, we ascertain that the transfer can be done legally, the data are protected and our contractual partners observe the GDPR.